quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part105_19.3.3_Precessi.md

     return r
 ```

-This function `radiuss(L)` computes the radius at each point \(L\) and ensures that the rings are correctly sized to represent the wormhole structure.
+This function `radiuss(L)` computes the radius at each point $L$ and ensures that the rings are correctly sized to represent the wormhole structure.

 x??